cjsmeele/CNSParser/README.md

 much parameters / section by default, and allow the user to add more themselves (if multi-max allows it).

+When no multi-min value is specified for a repeatable parameter or block, it defaults to 1.

+Note that 0 is a valid minimum.
+This makes a parameter or section optional.

 #### multi-max

-Specifies the maximum number of repetitions for a parameter or section
+Specifies the maximum number of repetitions for a parameter or section.

+When no multi-max value is specified for a repeatable parameter or block, it defaults to -1, which means no limit.

 #### level-min